Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### Alfresco Share previews / Transformations not working

 Some files with different formats like _doc_, _docx_ or _xls_ can't be previewed in Alfresco Share.
-The source reason of this problem is that the Alfresco Transformation Service (ATS) is not working.
+The source reason of this problem is that the Alfresco Transform Service (ATS) is not working.
 ATS is required to generate the content renditions that will be used by Alfresco Share to show the content preview.

 #### Solution

-By default, ATS is not included in the basic configuration of the projects generated making use of the Alfresco SDK 4 archetypes.
+By default, ATS is not included in the basic configuration of the projects generated by making use of the Alfresco SDK 4 archetypes.

 To enable it, you simply need to follow the steps described in the article [How to set up Alfresco Transform Service](#setuptransformservice).
-If you're working with Alfresco Enterprise you must also follow [this guide](#workingwithenterprise).
+If you're working with Alfresco Enterprise you must also follow the step in [How to set up Alfresco Transform Service](#workingwithenterprise).